LuxImagingAI/DBSegment/README.md

  The tool is available as a pip package.
 To run the package a GPU is required.

  We highly recommend installing the package inside a virtual environment.
-For some instruction on virtual envrionments and pip package installation, please refer to: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/
+For some instruction on virtual envrionment and pip package installation, please refer to: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

 **Installation**